Agentic-Insights/codebase-context-spec/README.md

 Developers are encouraged to create:

+- Memory systems using git branches as storage
-1. Linters and validators for context files
+- Linters and validators for context files
-2. IDE plugins for context file creation and editing
+- IDE plugins for context file creation and editing
-3. AI model integrations for parsing and utilizing context
+- AI model integrations for parsing and utilizing context
-4. Tools for aggregating and presenting project-wide context
+- Tools for aggregating and presenting project-wide context
+- Agents that can help create context in codebases that are blank
+- Codebase summariziers, submodule summarizers
+- Memory systems that take advantage of the context
+- Continuous TODO monitors that can re-try implementations / solutions

 ## Future Directions

-1. Standardized query language for context interrogation
-2. Integration with existing documentation systems
+1. Integration with existing documentation systems
-3. Dynamic context generation through code analysis
+2. Dynamic context generation through code analysis
-4. Potential support for explicit context overriding
+3. Potential support for explicit context overriding
+4. Agent tool / context matching and references

 ## Contribution / RFC Process